 No. All applications should be made using the same process and deadline.
-The MRC LID Manager and administrative colleagues will use the information provided in each application, including Part 2 data shared (from the Equal Opportunities section of the form), to identify students who are eligible for the ring-fenced funding.
+The MRC LID Manager and administrative colleagues will use the information provided in each application, including Part 2 data shared (from the EDI and widening participation monitoring section of the form), to identify ethnic minority students who are eligible for the ring-fenced funding.